 Recharge your social battery during the holidays with this gentle yoga practice.
 This special holiday asana sequence is designed to help you go inward, so that you can then expand to your social obligations of the season.
 Continue to be the host at your parties, with renewed energy, so that you can keep giving from a nourished place!

 Suggested Donation: $10

-Our programs are open to the community and tailored to meet the needs of people affected by cancer.
+Our programs are open to the community, and tailored to meet the needs of people affected by cancer.
 Classes and workshops are free or low cost on a pay-as-you-can basis, ensuring that our programs are accessible to everyone.
-All donations support future programming at Smith Center.

 About Patricia Diaz

 Certifications: MS, KYT-500 (Kripalu Yoga Teacher), RYT-500® (Registered Yoga Teacher with the Yoga Alliance), and Health Supportive Chef from The Natural Gourmet Institute

 Provides: Yoga Basics, Dynamic Gentle Yoga, Intermediate Yoga and meditation instruction for group classes and private clients.
 Life and professional/executive coaching.

 Patricia’s yoga journey began in 1989.
 During the most challenging time in her life, and with the help of friends, family and life mentors, she turned to yoga, plant-based diets, and other wellness techniques to manage her crisis and gently restore her health and wellness.